Tourism Management BA (Hons)

 6.0 overall (with reading and writing at 6.0) and no individual score lower than 5.5.
 We also accept a wide range of International Qualifications.
 For more information, please visit our English Language Requirements page.

-The expansion of the tourism industry – both nationally and locally – means there will continue to be a need for trained graduates in this field.
+The expansion of the global tourism industry means there will continue to be a need for trained graduates in this field.

-There are also increasing opportunities to study Tourism Management at postgraduate level and an increasing number of our students go on to train to be teachers of tourism and leisure.
+There are also increasing opportunities to study Tourism at postgraduate level and an increasing number of our students go on to train to be teachers of tourism and leisure.

 As part of your degree, you can choose to spend either a semester or a full year of study at one of our partner universities as part of our Study Abroad programme.
 Find out more on our Study Abroad page.